Mahim1997/wQFM-2020/README.md

 2. Need to have "lib" folder in same path as jar file.
 (This uses some bytecode from [PhyloNet](https://bioinfocs.rice.edu/phylonet) package by Luay Nakhleh)
     <!--(Check [ASTRAL's github repo](https://github.com/smirarab/ASTRAL) for more details on lib [uses PhyloNet package])-->
-    (This is needed to reroot the tree with respect to an outgroup node.)
+    (This is needed to reroot the tree with respect to an outgroup.)

 3. Need to have the python scripts "annotate_branches.py", "normalize_weights.py" in the same directory as the jar file.